-Measurement is objective in that, it is either the physical measurement of a dimension or angle.
-It can also be a yes/no scenario, such as was all PPE worn Correctly another, example is, was the work area kept free of hazards and finally are the walls free from burn marks.
+Measurement is objective in that, it is either the physical measurement of a dimension or an angle.
+It can also be a yes/no scenario, such as was all PPE worn correctly, another example is, was the work area kept free of hazards, and finally are the walls free from burn marks.

 Any dimension on the drawing can be a measurement mark.
-The value of a given dimensionis decided by its tolerance, which are split into:
+The value of a given dimension is decided by its tolerance, which is split into:

-Dimensions (±2mm)
+- Dimensions (±2mm).

-Angles (±1° using a digital angle finder)
+- Angles (±1° using a digital angle finder).

-Plumb and Level (±0.5° using a digital level)
+- Plumb and Level (±0.5° using a digital level).

+- Clean and Tidy work area yes/no.

+- No Burn marks on the walls yes/no.

+- Additional screw holes yes/no.

-Testing with Air (1bar - 2 minutes)
+- Testing with Air (1bar 2 minutes).

 When the assessor tests, there are to be no leaks detected to pass.
 The competitor may check their own work and rectify leaks prior to asking for an assessed test.

 All to be completed in competition time.

 All projects will be supplied with a mark summary form.
-The mark summary form will showonly the number of marks assigned to each aspect, not the breakdown of marks (e.g., Dimensions: 40 marks maximum).
+The mark summary form will show only the number of marks assigned to each aspect, not the breakdown of marks (e.g., Dimensions: 40 marks maximum).